4neesh/DevBlog/src/posts/003AOPbasics.md

 &#8226; <strong>@Before</strong> is called before playGame is executed. <br>
 &#8226; <strong>@After</strong> is called after playGame is executed.<br>
 &#8226; <strong>@Around</strong> is called both before and after playGame is executed.<br>
-&#8226; <strong>@AfterReturning</strong> is called after playGame is executed and return a value.<br>
+&#8226; <strong>@AfterReturning</strong> is called after playGame is executed and returns a value.<br>
 &#8226; <strong>@AfterThrowing</strong> is called after playGame is executed, and if it throws an Exception.<br><br>

 <h4>Implementing AOP step by step</h4>
 <p>
-AOP requires two dependencies to our Spring project, we will define them in our POM.xml file:
+AOP requires two dependencies in our Spring project, we will define them in our POM.xml file:
 </p>

 ```